notnyt/beaglebone/README.md

 To initialize the SPI device **SPI0**, pass the symbol for that device to the **SPIDevice** constructor.

-The optional arguments are also available
+The optional arguments are available
 - mode: SPI mode, :SPI_MODE_0 through :SPI_MODE_3
 - speed: Speed of the SPI device
 - bpw: Bits per word